-Each port on the SIO-104+2 can be enabled or disabled by setting the three switches in the 'Off' position.
+All four ports on the can be enabled or disabled by setting the three switches in the 'Off' position.
 The port is enabled when a valid I/O selection is made.
-If any port is disabled, be sure to disable the interrupt request for that port by removing the IRQ jumper.
+If the adapter is disabled, be sure to disable the interrupt request by removing the IRQ jumper.